 Some lenders may offer “subprime” mortgages to prospective borrowers with lower credit scores.
 A subprime mortgage simply means that the terms of the mortgage are not as good as the terms offered to “prime” (high credit score) borrowers.
 Subprime mortgages have significantly higher interest rates than prime mortgages.
 This means that the payments may be significantly higher than for prime mortgages.
 Often, subprime mortgage loans are adjustable rate mortgages (ARMs).
 The interest rate on an ARM can rise significantly over time.
 Subprime loans may also have other risky features, such as negative amortization.
 During the foreclosure crisis, many borrowers with subprime mortgages faced sharply increased mortgage payments and were unable to make those payments.

 The best way to protect yourself from the risky and expensive features associated with many subprime mortgages is to check your credit report and understand your credit standing before you begin.
 You may be eligible for a “prime” mortgage.
 It’s important to shop around with multiple lenders and ask lots of questions.
 By comparing options from several different lenders, you’ll be able to tell when you are being offered a good deal.
 Our interactive sample Loan Estimate tool will help you review your offers to make sure you get the best deal.
-A HUD-approved housing counselor can also help you assess the loan offers you receive.
+A counselor within a HUD-approved housing counseling agency can also help you assess the loan offers you receive.

 Whether you’re ready to pursue buying a home now, or you want to learn about the process while you work on improving your credit, the CFPB can help.
 We’ve got a lot of information on our site already to help you get started.